KqSMea8/Infovis-Capstone-Project/README.md

 ## Team: Edamame
 Haruka Aoki(@drgripa1), Nobukatsu Kajiura(@kajipyman)

-## Award
+## Awards
 We got Industry Awards from LINE and Stockmark.
-We were also chosen for the Best Performance Award by our teacher and students.
+We were also chosen for the Best Performance Award by our teacher, TAs and students.

-## Overview
+## Demo
 You can see a movie description from [here](https://youtu.be/4QqEMkd728M).